 Either way, truly invest in your website so you don’t have to change the entire website design later down the road.
 I went with a theme from Themeforest.
 Their themes are stunning and that way I don’t have to pay a professional to do it later on.
 So to sum up my advice, pay for the theme you want now instead of redesigning it in a few months.

 *HELPFUL HINT*– If you are still considering paying for a theme but aren’t sure if it will be worth it, let me tell you from having two different blogs.. it is.
 On the paid theme, I’ve had tech help available to me that has solved problems I couldn’t Google and fix on my own.
 Also, I love the look of my website instead of the underwhelming feeling I had when creating my first blog.
 I mostly made the purchase because I knew that in the long run, I didn’t want to have to re-do the entire site.
 It’s worth it.

 This leads me to my next point…

-What is web hosting?
+What the heck is web hosting?
 Web hosting is the business that provides the technologies for your website to be viewable online.
 That includes your domain, security, email address, technological help and more.
 I didn’t really understand why I needed to do this until I read up on it.
 The biggest reason I wanted the package I chose was for security purposes.
-This protects people who come to your website so their information isn’t risked in providing it to you.
+Keep the bad people away from my good people.
+This protects visitors who come to your website so their information isn’t risked in providing it to you.

 Hear me out.
 I know you’re excited but if you go into this without a plan, at some point you will get lost or stuck.
 Creating goals and setting up a way for you to propel your business forward is going to truly help you in the long run.
 If you need help creating this plan, send me an email!
 I am more than happy to get you started.
 For now… here is what I recommend.